mikegagnon/mentor-protege/doc/main.md

 In addition, the 8(a) BD program in effect at the time that the Jobs Act and the NDAA 2013, also limited mentors to having no more than three protégé firms.<sup>[2](##comments-three-response-2)</sup>

 Finally, the proposed rule provided that a protégé in the small business mentor-protégé program may not become a mentor and retain its protégé status.
-Commenters opposed, and SBA agreed with the opposition; thus, this final rule provides that SBA may authorize a small business to be both a protégé and a mentor at the same time where the firm can demonstrate that the second relationship will not compete or otherwise conflict with the first mentor- protégé relationship.<sup>[3](##comments-three-response-3)</sup>
+Commenters opposed, and SBA agreed with the opposition; thus, this final rule provides that SBA may authorize a small business to be both a protégé and a mentor at the same time where the firm can demonstrate that the second relationship will not compete or otherwise conflict with the first mentor-protégé relationship.<sup>[3](##comments-three-response-3)</sup>

 ~comments-three-response-3
 ## Note 3